wolverdude/GenSON/README.rst

 ``add_object(obj)``
 +++++++++++++++++++

-Modify the schema to accomodate an object.
+Modify the schema to accommodate an object.

 arguments: